cycle/docs/annotated/entity.md

 ```

 ## Columns
 No entity can operate without some properties mapped to table columns.
-To map your property to the column add annotation `@Column` to it.
-It's mandatory to specify column type.
+To map your property to the column add the annotation `@Column` to it.
+It's mandatory to specify the column type.
 You must always specify **one** primary (auto incremental) column for your entity.

 ```php
 use Cycle\Annotated\Annotation\Entity;